wwarthen/RomWBW/Source/Doc/UserGuide.md

 the operating system is aware of the partition table updates.
 Start CP/M 2.2 or Z-System from ROM again.

-#### HD512
+#### Legacy (HD512)

 At this point, use the `I` command to initialize (reset) the partition table to an empty state.

 To use the hd512 layout, use `W` to write the empty table to the disk and exit.
 Remember that the lack of a partition for RomWBW implies the legacy (hd512) layout.

 At this point, it is best to restart your system to make sure that the operating system is aware of the partition table updates.
 Start